-- Understanding developmental milestones of young children.
+- Child Development: Gain deeper insights into developmental milestones for young children.

-- Accommodating children with special needs.
+- Inclusion: Explore ways to support children with special needs.

 B. Objectives / Learning Outcomes:By the end of this training, the learner will be able to: